 Sicily is considered a melting pot of culture, history, and natural beauty located on the border of Africa and Europe.
 The largest island in the Mediterranean, Sicily reveals unique features of ancient sources that can`t be found in many places around the globe.

 There is plenty to see in Sicily and you will probably need more than one single visit to the region to make the most of it!
-So, it is better to star booking your perfect villa rentals in Sicily, before moving straight to a complete guide of what-not-to-be-missed when visiting (once or twice) this amazing spot!
+So, it is better to start booking your perfect villa rentals in Sicily before moving straight to a complete guide of what-not-to-be-missed when visiting (once or twice) this amazing spot!

 History – when Sicily was known as Sicania

-Its triangular-shaped inland paradise is not heavily populated, nearly 6 million people are spread all over its 9.923 square miles of the largest region in Italy.
+Its triangular-shaped island paradise is not heavily populated, nearly 6 million people are spread all over its 9.923 square miles of the largest region in Italy.
 The famous Sicilian shore is made of 1000 km (625 miles) of stunning coastline and almost untouched landscapes visited by thousands of tourists annually.

 For its strategical location between two continents, Sicily became a true mishmash of different landmarks and heritage with fishing villages, mountains, glorious beaches on distant islands, and memorable ancient buildings.

-Phoenicians, Greeks, Roman, Moors, Spanish, English, French helped to build the history of Sicily and these features and history are spread in every corner of the region.
+Phoenicians, Greeks, Roman, Moors, Spanish, English, and French helped to build the history of Sicily and these features and history are spread in every corner of the region.

 Having a stroll in the Capital Palermo

 If you want to get immersed in the history of Sicily, Palermo is a place to be first.
-The old capital of Norman kingdom is the residence to magnificent ancient building remains and splendid architecture features found in Baroque churches and other religious buildings.
-The city was bombarded in 1943 to amazingly, being totally rebuilt years later.
+The old capital of the Norman kingdom is the residence of magnificent ancient building remains and splendid architectural features found in Baroque churches and other religious buildings.
+The city was bombarded in 1943 amazingly, being totally rebuilt years later.

-When in Palermo, don ‘t miss the change of stepping into history visiting the Capella Palatina also known as the royal chapel.
+When in Palermo, don’t miss the chance of stepping into history by visiting the Capella Palatina also known as the royal chapel.

-Founded in 1132, this basilica is decorated with biblical scenes and its wooden ceiling are a true representation of how it used to be portraited the local faith and beauty of unique monuments like this.
+Founded in 1132, this basilica is decorated with biblical scenes and its wooden ceiling is a true representation of how used to be portraited the local faith and the beauty of unique monuments like this.